kakisoft/slides/accounting-for-engineers/slide.md

 ---

-## I have no idea about accouting but...
+## I had no idea about accouting but...

 <img src="./assets/001.png" style="max-width: 60%;">

-If I understand it here, I can implement the function.
+If I understand journal entry, I can implement the function.

 ---

-## study of journal entry
+## studied of journal entry

-I study with book and internet.
+I studied with book and internet.
-but I don't understand anything about it.
+but I did't understand anything about it.

 ---

-I mean, I don't know how to apply all the information that I have got to system.
+I mean, I did't know how to apply all the information that I have got to system.

 ---

-I feel there are many definition for each authrs.
+I felt there are many definition for each authrs.

-ちなみに、You can creat accounting title as you want.

-<small>cf. section of accounting title is Assets, Liabilities, etc..</small>

 ---